bozdaglab/SUPREME/README.md

   - `patience`: patience for early stopping (default is 30.)
   - `learning_rates`: list of values to try as learning rate (default is [0.001, 0.01, 0.1].)
   - `hid_sizes`: list of values to try as hidden layer size (default is [16, 32, 64, 128, 256, 512].)
-  - `xtimes`: the number of SUPREME runs to select hyperparameter combination (default: 50, should be more than 1.)
+  - `xtimes`: the number of SUPREME runs to select the best hyperparameter combination during hyperparameter tuning as part of Randomized Search (default: 50, should be more than 1.)
-  - `xtimes2`: the number of SUPREME runs for the selected hyperparameter combination (default: 10, should be more than 1.)
+  - `xtimes2`: the number of SUPREME runs for the selected hyperparameter combination, used to generate the median statistics (default: 10, should be more than 1.)
-  - `boruta_runs`: the number of Boruta runs to determine feature significance (default: 100, should be more than 1) (considered only if `addRawFeat` and `optional_feat_selection` are *True*)
+  - `boruta_runs`: the number of times Boruta runs to determine feature significance (default: 100, should be more than 1) (considered only if `addRawFeat` and `optional_feat_selection` are *True*, or if any of the values in `feature_selection_per_network` are *True*)
   - `enable_CUDA`: *True* or *False*: Enables CUDA if *True*.
-  - `gpu_id`: default is 0.
+  - `gpu_id`: For users with multiple GPUs, this specifies the index of the GPU device to use (default is 0.)

 ---